angristan/awesome-stars/README.md

 ## Go

+- [yml2dot](https://github.com/lucasepe/yml2dot) - Turn YAML into beautiful Graph
+- [requestbin](https://github.com/fiatjaf/requestbin) - an HTTP server that does nothing but log requests you send to it
 - [runj](https://github.com/samuelkarp/runj) - runj is an experimental, proof-of-concept OCI-compatible runtime for FreeBSD jails.
 - [wire](https://github.com/google/wire) - Compile-time Dependency Injection for Go
 - [enumer](https://github.com/alvaroloes/enumer) - A Go tool to auto generate methods for your enums